Ironikus/wp-webhooks/readme.txt

 == Description ==

 If you want to do certain actions on your WordPress site from somewhere else, this is your plugin!
 It will turn your website into an optimized webhook system so that you can connect your third party apps manually, via Zapier, automate.io or other third-party services to your WordPress website.
-It allows you to receive data from other services to, for example, create a user or a post on your WordPress website, as well as it can send data for you on certain actions.
+It also allows you to receive data from other services to, for example, create a user or a post on your WordPress website, as well as it can send data for you on certain actions.
+For a full list of features, please check out the details down below.
 It's time to automate your WordPress website on a whole new level!

 = Usage examples =
 * Create a WordPress user as soon as a new signup happens on Teachable
 * Create a WordPress post using Alexa (Voice Control)
 * Create WordPress users from an Excel list
+* Create a user via some Airtable data
 * Send data to intercom when a user logs into your WordPress website
 * Fire your own PHP code based on incoming data